 The process begins with selecting a potential IoT project.
 This can be done with either a top-down approach or a bottom-up approach.

-The result should resemble a matrix of IoT applications, stakeholders, and the impacted stages of traveler or operations journey, as depicted in Figures 2, 3, 4, and 5.
+The result should resemble a matrix of IoT applications, stakeholders and the impacted stages of traveller or operations journey, as depicted in Figures 2, 3, 4 and 5.
 As in the top-down approach, this assessment of the infrastructure requirements for an IoT solution can help the airport gauge the feasibility of a project.
 However, the map created by the bottom-up approach has an additional benefit: It can help identify other stakeholders who may be able to provide some of the capabilities needed—in effect accelerating an airport’s IoT project adoption by tapping into existing tools or infrastructure.

 Whether using the top-down or bottom-up approach, airports assess their overall digital maturity versus the desired end state of a successful IoT implementation.

 This assessment should include at least the following criteria:

 Assessing potential IoT solutions against these qualifiers can confirm (or disprove) the overall fit of that solution for the defined needs of the airport before moving to implementation.
 More importantly, the gaps between required and current capabilities in each of these criteria can guide the first steps to developing an implementation road map as airports pursue digital maturity (figure 6).

 Even with all the right tools and information, implementing IoT solutions can be a significant undertaking filled with new challenges for even the most digitally mature organisations.
 We look at some of the broad challenge areas below.